ayushs-2k4/Bhagavad-Gita/README.md

 # Features

-_**Seamless Browsing and Search:**_ Users can effortlessly navigate through the extensive collection of slokas in the Bhagavad Gita and employ advanced search capabilities to locate specific verses using keywords or verse numbers.
+_**Seamless Browsing:**_ Users can effortlessly navigate through the extensive collection of slokas in the Bhagavad Gita

 _**Dual Translations:**_ The app provides meticulous translations of each sloka, meticulously rendered in both English and Hindi, thus catering to the diverse linguistic preferences of users.